infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-1.md

 6 Click the 'Save changes' button.

-##Expected Result
+##Expected Results
-The health & safety allocated person receives an email containing the following message:
++ The health & safety allocated person receives an email containing the following message:

 >**YorSafety: Investigation questions initiated**

 >The status of the case has been changed to 'Investigation (Open)'.

++ The health & safety allocated person can see the case on their dashboard, with the status 'Investigation (Open)'.

 ##Concurrent Expected Results